-To optimize the UA’s organizational identity as a HSI and enhance and diversify the University’s leadership capacity, the HSI Fellows Program will provide a project-based leadership opportunity for 10 thought and action leaders, including junior and mid-career faculty, academic and administrative heads, program directors, and individuals identified as emerging leaders.
+To optimize the UA’s organizational identity as an HSI and enhance and diversify the University’s leadership capacity, the HSI Fellows Program will provide a project-based leadership opportunity for up to 10 thought and action leaders, including junior and mid-career faculty, academic and administrative heads, program directors, and individuals identified as emerging leaders.
 Faculty and staff from all backgrounds are invited to apply.

-The aim and scope of the HSI Fellows’ involvement warrants a time commitment of 8-10 hours per week to fulfill project obligations and attend the entire meeting schedule.
+The aim and scope of the HSI Fellows’ involvement warrants a time commitment of 4-5 hours on average per week to fulfill project obligations and attend the entire meeting schedule.
 The Office of the Provost with the College Deans and Vice Presidents will work to ensure a cost-sharing arrangement for course release/buyout and workload reassignments.

-The core activities of the HSI Fellows Program include: (1) participating in all pre-scheduled skill-building and leadership development workshops; and (2) leading a team-based HSI-related initiative.
+The core activities of the program include: (1) participating in all pre-scheduled sessions; and (2) developing and implementing a team-based HSI-related project.